chromaxyz/reflex/docs/IMPLEMENTERS.md

 ## Module deployment

-Prior to adding, upgrading or removing a module make sure to go through the [CHECKLIST](/docs/CHECKLIST.md)
+Prior to adding, upgrading or deprecating a module make sure to go through the [CHECKLIST](/docs/CHECKLIST.md)

 ## Numerical limitations